mattermost/docs/source/administration/mmctl-cli-tool.rst

      $ mmctl auth login https://community.mattermost.com --name community --username my-username --password mysupersecret

-The `login` command can also work interactively, so if you leave anyneeded flag empty, `mmctl` will ask you for it interactively:
+The ``login`` command can also work interactively, so if you leave any required flag empty, ``mmctl`` will ask you for it interactively:

   .. code-block:: sh